This section examines the truth about vaccines, their safety and reliability.

 There are two types of polio vaccine.
 One is an attenuated (weakened) oral vaccine.
 The other is an injection.
 Initially the oral form was preferred as it could get into the community and spread resistance to those who had not received it directly.
 However, in about 1 case in 2.4 million doses the vaccine reverted to wild type and caused vaccine-associated paralytic polio (VAPP).
 The injection does not appear to have this problem and it has now replaced the oral vaccine in the developed world and now for the endgame in the final endemic areas.40Introduction of Inactivated Poliovirus Vaccine and Trivalent Oral Polio Vaccine/Bivalent Oral Polio Vaccine Switch in the African Region There is a general move with regard to vaccine technologies from whole cell vaccines, whether killed or attenuated (weakened so as not to cause disease) to “rationally designed protein assemblies.”
 41From Whole Organisms to Rationally Designed Protein Assemblies.

 An example of anti-vaccine propaganda.
-If the terrible iron lungs were saving lives, they were not reducing the
+If the terrible iron lungs were saving lives, they were not reducing the incidence of polio.

 Vaccination did that.